Improving instrumental variable estimators with post-stratification: Post-stratification

 \begin{theorem} If we have Assumptions \ref{assump:iv}, \ref{assump:mono}, \ref{assump:strata_prop}, \ref{assump:li_ding_cond_main}, \ref{assump:clt_cond2_main}, \ref{assump:delta_post_strat}, and \ref{assump:clt_cond_d}, we have an asymptotic variance of

 where

 and

-\end{theorem} Theorem~\ref{thm:aymp_var_PS} comes from two finite-population central limit theorem results being combined with a finite-population delta method argument \citep{pashley2019note, poststrat_clt}.
-See Supplementary Material~\ref{append:clt_itt} for details of the proof, along with lemmas that give finite-population central limit theorem results for the ITT estimators.
+\end{theorem} Theorem~\ref{thm:aymp_var_PS} comes from two finite-population central limit theorem results being combined with a finite-population delta method argument \citep{pashley2019note, schochet2023design}.
+See Supplementary Material~\ref{append:clt_itt} for details along with finite-population CLT results for the ITT estimators.

-The asymptotic covariance term can similarly be approximated by a blocked covariance (see Supplementary Material~\ref{append:two_sided_bias}):
+The asymptotic covariance term can similarly be approximated by a blocked covariance expression (see Supplementary Material~\ref{append:two_sided_bias}):

-where $\bar{Y}_{g,t}(z)$ is the average potential outcome for units of compliance type $t \in \{a, c, n\}$ in stratum $g$ under treatment $z$.
+where $\overline{Y}_{g,t}(z)$ is the average potential outcome for units of compliance type $t \in \{a, c, n\}$ in stratum $g$ under treatment $z$.